 - No annual fee.

-Like the Discover it® card, the Chase Freedom® card lets you earn 5x points on your first $1,500 spent in categories that rotate every quarter and one point per dollar on all other purchases.
-The biggest difference is, this card actually offers a signup bonus after you spend just $500 on the card within the first 3 months.
+The Chase Freedom® card lets you earn 5x points on your first $1,500 spent in categories that rotate every quarter and one point per dollar on all other purchases.
+This card actually offers a signup bonus after you spend just $500 on the card within the first 3 months.

 The fact that it comes with no annual fee and offers 0% intro APR on purchases and balance transfers for the first 15 months makes it a card that could fit a wide range of consumer’s needs.
 And if its gift cards or statement credits you’re after, this card makes both options easy.
 Simply redeem your points for either at a rate of one cent per point.